Escape-Technologies/docs/docs/01-getting-started/registration.md

 The very first step to use Escape is to [create an account](https://app.escape.tech/register) on our security platform.
 As of today, we offer two methods for creating an account:

 1. `email/password` combination: You will have to confirm your email with an email that will be sent to this address
-2. `Google SSO`:You can register & login instantly using a google account.
+2. `Google SSO`: You can register & login instantly using a google account.
 Since we do not allow `@gmail.com` addresses, you will be required to use a [Google Workspace](https://workspace.google.fr/) account.
 3. `GitHub SSO`: You can register & login instantly using a GitHub account.

 ## Professional emails